You can verify the health of your bot from the status dashboard on Forta Explorer (i.e.

 https://explorer.forta.network/agent/YOUR_AGENT_ID).
 This will give you information like how many transactions the bot has processed or the latency of its responses.
 You can also use Forta's logging feature to view bot logs.

 While this is useful information, bot developers may want to integrate their bot into an existing error monitoring solution (e.g. Sentry).

 Whatever 3rd party error monitoring tool you decide to use, there will probably be some sort of initialization method you need to invoke, possibly using some API key.
 A good place to do this would be inside the

 initialize handler of the bot.
-Also, when placing API keys in your code you probably want to use obfuscation as described in the pattern for hiding sensitive data.
+Also, when placing API keys in your code you probably want to use methods described in the pattern for protecting sensitive data.